SDGforskning/sdg-strings/SDG05_query_action_WoS.md

 >
 > 5.c.1 Proportion of countries with systems to track and make public allocations for gender equality and women’s empowerment

-This target is interpreted to cover research about
+This target is interpreted to cover research about adopting and strengthening policies and legislation for the promotion of gender quality and for the empowerment of women and girls.
+We interpret the indicator to pertain to the characteristics of the financial system, not to the amount of funds each country spends on efforts for gender equality (https://unstats.un.org/sdgs/metadata/files/Metadata-05-0c-01.pdf )

 ```py
 TS=